How to assess candidates’ intermediate math skills objectively

 Why are math skills important in the workplace?

-Employees with strong math skills are better prepared to make good business decisions to support your operations and growth.
-They’re able to understand and analyze numerical data, make logical conclusions, assess results, compare outcomes, and evaluate risk.
+Employees with strong math skills are better prepared to make good business decisions to support your company’s growth.
+They can understand and analyze numerical data, make logical conclusions, assess results, compare outcomes, and evaluate risk.

-Intermediate math skills are related to and support many other crucial skills, such as:
+Math skills are also related to and support many other crucial skills, such as:

 • Engineering